 - a.
 If a student fails to meet the SAP Policy for one semester, he/she will be placed on an Academic Warning Status.
 Students who are placed on Academic Warning will be notified of their academic status and will be allowed to continue to receive federal financial aid for the next semester of enrollment. - b.
 Students who fail to meet the SAP Policy for the second consecutive semester will be placed on an Academic Probation status.
-While on Academic Probation, the student is not eligible to receive any financial aid unless the student submits a Request for Academic Probation Appeal to the Financial Aid Office. - c.
+While on Academic Probation, the student is not eligible to receive any financial aid unless the student submits a Request for Academic Probation Appeal to the Financial Aid Office and the appeal is accepted. - c.
 If the Academic Probation Appeal is accepted, the student will be required to meet with the Student Advising Center to create an academic plan.
 As long as the student continues to make Satisfactory Academic Progress according the financial aid policies and the approved Academic Plan, the student may continue to register, attend and receive financial aid as long as financial eligibility is determined. - d.
-If the student fails to meet the Satisfactory Academic Progress standards as outlined in the Academic Plan the student will no longer be eligible for federal financial aid at Southern State Community College.
+If the student fails to meet the Satisfactory Academic Progress standards as outlined in the Academic Plan the student will no longer be eligible for federal financial aid at Southern State Community College unless the students is able to regain satisfactory academic progress without use of federal financial aid.